davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

   * Or an entirely different approach that works?
 * What's up with the same dead end appearing two different ways?

-If you take me up on this exercise, two things to keep in mind:
+If you take me up on this exercise, three things to keep in mind:

 1. If you think you have the solution, remember to do an absolute-worst case analysis: like with the voting example above, if there's one specific execution where the loss of one specific node at the exact wrong time deadlocks the algorithm, it's not fault tolerant.
 Sometimes, finding that one situation is tricky!
 2. Be wary of solutions which appear to work, but actually rely on some other form of consensus.
 For example, in our single-leader algorithm, we found that getting all nodes to agree on a leader is itself a consensus problem, and thus we couldn't rely on safe leader election to design a consensus algorithm in the first place.
 3. If you find an algorithm that deadlocks, but you find a way to "fix" it so a decision is made despite the deadlock, double-check there's no way that decision can be made in the case where no node crashes and there is no deadlock; otherwise you might be permitting more than one decision, like with leader failover or vote tie-breaking

-And most important, have a little fun!
+And most importantly, have a little fun!
 Mess around, try things, be interested by setbacks instead of getting frustrated.
 This is a game, not a test.
 Nobody's watching.
 Richard Feynman famously liked to "play" with physics; now I'm asking you to play with consensus algorithms.

-Of course, for the curious and the impatient, you can also just read on.
-With that, it's adieu for now, perhaps!
+And if that really isn't your thing, you can just read on.

 <center>
   <a name="part3"></a>